REVIEW: VW’s Passat GTE PHEV updated01 November 2019

 The rear seats can accommodate 3 adults with the benefit of a softer central seat compared to the more spacious Skoda Superb.
 The boot space is slightly reduced on the GTE versions of the saloon and estate due to the on-board batteries’ location but there’s more than ample space to carry the family’s luggage.

 As always, the Passat GTE estate offers greater practicality.
 Sure, the lithium-ion batteries take-up the underfloor storage, but that’s a small price to pay.
 With rear seats in place, boot space is 483 litres, and that rises significantly with the rear seats are folded flat.
 There’s also a low load lip and flush boot floor.

 Trim grades and equipment

 Just two trim grades are offered on the Passat GTE – Standard and Advance.
-Standard features include 17-inch alloy wheels, sports suspension, blue brake calipers, distinctive signature ‘C’ shape front LED running lights, Discover navigation system with eight-inch colour screen and a charging point in the radiator grille.
+Standard features include 17-inch alloy wheels, sports suspension, blue brake callipers, distinctive signature ‘C’ shape front LED running lights, Discover navigation system with an eight-inch colour screen and a charging point in the radiator grille.

-Opt for the GTE Advance model and VW adds 18-inch alloys, ‘IQ.Light’ LED matrix headlights, Discover Pro navigation with 9.2-inch colour screen, heated leather seats and keyless entry with an easy open boot.
+Opt for the GTE Advance model and VW adds 18-inch alloys, ‘IQ.Light’ LED matrix headlights, Discover Pro navigation with a 9.2-inch colour screen, heated leather seats and keyless entry with an easy-open boot..

 Engine and transmission

-The Passat GTE saloon and estate combine a 1.4-litre petrol, a bigger 13kWh battery and electric motors to produce 215hp.
-Fully-charged, it can travel around 34 electric-only miles up to 80mph.
+The Passat GTE saloon and estate combine a 1.4-litre petrol engine, a bigger 13kWh battery and electric motors to produce 215hp.
+Fully charged, it can travel around 34 electric-only miles up to 80mph.